thaikolja/modern-html-error-docs/README.md

    zip -r error-docs-backup.zip error_docs
    ```

-4. Use `curl` or `wget` to download the built files as a .zip archive:
+4. Head to the "Release" section on GitLab or GitHub and copy the URL of the latest version's .zip file:

    ```bash
    # Using wget